CCPods/CCPods-specs/README.md

 ## TODO
 * Create a podspec for Chipmunk podspec
-* Create podspecs for cocos2d-extensions
-* Create a podspec for cocos2d-iphone Mac
 * Create podspecs for cocos2d-iphone 1.1 and 2.0
 * Add cleanup_paths in the podspec